bdlucas1/mathics-m3d/README.md

 The requirements file is probably not up-to-date; let me know.
-Also, if the installation of pywebview fails, the program should still run, displaying the result in your system browser instead of popping up a dedicated window.
+Also, if the installation of pywebview fails, the program should still run, displaying the notebook in your system browser instead of popping up a dedicated window.

 You can also run it in your browser under Pyodide by following this